1. Your attorney will be there to ensure your concerns are addressed throughout the proceedings.

 5. You might have 5th Amendment or self-incrimination issues.

 Depending on the facts of the case, there may be Fifth Amendment (“Self-Incrimination”) issues to discuss regarding whether or not you testify at all.
 There may also be collateral issues such as a pending Protective Orders or civil suits, for instance.
 Your testimony in one case can be used in another and will impact the outcomes of those other collateral issues.
-We will help you navigate through that, ensuring that your concerns are addressed.
+Our victim representation services will help you navigate through that, ensuring that your concerns are addressed.

 What Are My Rights As Crime Victim in Virginia?